Skip to content

 TL;DR

 Oregon set aside real money to help owners cover the work its Building Performance Standard requires anyway.
-There are two programs.
-ECAPP is roughly $2 million in state planning money that pays up to $0.85 per sq ft for benchmarking and an energy audit done early.
-BERI is about $12 million in federal retrofit money that helps pay for the upgrades, and it requires an audit by an ODOE-approved Qualified Energy Auditor.
-Capture up to $0.85 per sq ft now, or risk the Tier 1 penalty of $5,000 + $1.00 per sq ft per year later.
-Both programs run in rounds, so confirm the current window with ODOE before you count on it.
+There are two programs, and as of today only one of them is still taking applications.
+ECAPP was roughly $2 million in state planning money that paid up to $0.85 per sq ft for benchmarking and an energy audit done early; its final round closed 5 p.m.
+July 10, 2026, and ODOE has said it does not plan to open another.
+BERI is about $12 million in federal retrofit money that helps pay for the upgrades, its Round 2 runs through December 2026 or until the funds are exhausted, and it requires an audit by an ODOE-approved Qualified Energy Auditor.
+So the move now is the audit that qualifies you for BERI, weighed against the Tier 1 penalty of $5,000 + $1.00 per sq ft per year later.
+BERI is awarded first-come, so confirm the round is still open and funded with ODOE before you count on it.

 If you are still sorting out coverage and deadlines, start with the deadlines-and-tiers explainer.
-This piece is about the two incentive programs sitting on top of those deadlines, and how to actually capture them.
+This piece is about the two incentive programs sitting on top of those deadlines, what each one paid, and how to capture the one that is still open.

 Two programs, two different jobs